14–27 September 2017

-This tour covers the very best birding localities in the Nile Valley and on the Red Sea coast, where habitats include deserts, acacia scrub, open water and mangroves.
-Egypt is a must for anybody who is keen on Western Palaearctic birds and we will search for several species that cannot be found elsewhere in the region.
-In September the resident specialities are augmented by African species, while Palaearctic migrants are heading south to their wintering grounds.
+This unique tour covers all the very best birding localities in the Nile Valley and on the Red Sea coast, where habitats include deserts, acacia scrub, open water and mangroves.
+Egypt is a must for anybody who is keen on Western Palearctic birds, and we will search for a number of the region’s most highly-sought-after species, including Chestnut-bellied Sandgrouse, Saunders’s Tern, Crab Plover, Goliath Heron and Senegal Coucal.

-Day 2 This morning we will take a flight to Hurghada followed by a drive south.
+Day 5 This morning we will drive south birding en-route.
 We will stop for lunch early in the afternoon and reach Wadi Lahami by late afternoon.
-If there is still sufficient light, we will search for one of the Western Palaearctic’s most highly sought-after birds, Goliath Heron, in the nearby mangroves.
-Three nights in Wadi Lahami.
+If there is still sufficient light, we will search for one of the Western Palaearctic’s most highly-sought-after birds, Goliath Heron, in the nearby mangroves.
+Three nights will be spent in Wadi Lahami.

-Day 5 For the last time we will be able to visit the nearby mangroves before heading north to Marsa Alam then west to Aswan.
+Day 8 For the last time we will be able to visit the nearby mangroves before heading north to Marsa Alam then west to Aswan, where we will stay overnight.
 We will, of course, be birding en-route but will still arrive in plenty of time to birdwatch along the banks of the mighty River Nile.
 Gull-billed, Whiskered and White-winged Terns will be feeding along the river whilst on the exposed mud banks passage waders will congregate.
-Genuine Egyptian Geese can be found here in good numbers and, if there is sufficient time, we may visit the nearby fishponds where Three-banded Plovers have bred at one of their few sites in the Western Palaearctic.
-Overnight in Aswan.
+Wild Egyptian Geese can be found here in good numbers and, if there is sufficient time, we may visit the nearby fishponds where Three-banded Plovers have bred at one of their few sites in the Western Palaearctic.
+We will stay overnight in Aswan.

 General Information Although this is primarily a birdwatching tour, we will visit some of the famous historical sites.
 Egypt can be very hot at this time of year, so we will spend a lot of time birding in the early mornings and evenings and enjoy the shade offered by the historical sites in the heat of the day, when bird activity is relatively low.
 There are some health requirements, so please consult your doctor.
 Only a general degree of fitness is required, although the heat can be tiring at times.
 Security is not a general problem but on occasions we may travel in official convoys between sites.
 Visas are required.